-Effect of intestinal conditioner pronutrients compare to zinc oxide in weaned piglets
+Effect of intestinal conditioner pronutrients compared to zinc oxide in weaned piglets

 Effect of intestinal conditioner pronutrients on productive parameters and the adaptation to the new diet in weaned piglets, compared to the use of zinc oxide.

-The table below shows similar weight and ADG were obtained in both groups, without significant differences between T1 and T2.
+The table below shows similar weight and average daily gain (ADG) were obtained in both groups, without significant differences between T1 and T2.

-The trial demonstrates that intestinal conditioner pronutrients can replace the use of zinc oxide in weaned piglets.
+The trial demonstrates that intestinal conditioner pronutrients can replace zinc oxide in weaned piglets.
 In addition, intestinal conditioners obtained better FCR and this effect remained for a longer time.

 Intestinal conditioner pronutrients are marketed as Alquernat Nebsui by Biovet, S.A.